mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 Bit of a miserable afternoon for a run but the Tuesday Afternoon Crew was ready to go.
 I presented the strides option and they were keen to try it out.
 We went up and over _Lampson_, then along the _Songhess Walkway_ before finishing with the strides on the _Goose_; last one up to the top of the _Switch Bridge_.

-No formal rollers, I fiddled with my TT bike before going to bed early.

 <!---->
 ## WEDNESDAY MAR 16 ⛅️
 Sleep **4** | Fatigue **3** | Stress **3** | Soreness **3**